Astros sweep Yankees in ALCS, advance to World Series again - WHIZ News

 It was the first time both pennants were decided on the same day since 1992.

-After losing to Atlanta in last year’s World Series, Houston improved to 7-0 in this postseason, earning the fifth pennant in franchise history and another chance at its second championship.
+After losing to Atlanta in last year’s World Series, Houston is 7-0 this postseason, earning the fifth pennant in franchise history and another chance at its second championship.

 The team’s 2017 title was tainted by a cheating scandal.